DanSmith888/simple-certbot-fms/README.md

 # Simple Certificate Manager for FileMaker Server

-**SSL certificate management using Let's Encrypt DNS challenges, setup with a single command and managed with a FileMaker Server script schedule.**
+**Simple Certificate Manager for FileMaker Server** lets you install and automate Let's Encrypt SSL certificates with a single command — using secure DNS validation and built-in FileMaker Server scheduling.

-## What It Does

-This script completely automates SSL certificate management for FileMaker Server:

-- **One-line installation** - Interactive installer sets up everything
-- **Automated renewals** - Configuration and scheduling managed inside FileMaker Server using familiar tools
-- **DNS challenges** - No need to expose FileMaker Server to the internet
-- **Multi-provider DNS** - Supports DigitalOcean, AWS Route53, and Linode

-**Traditional FileMaker SSL setup is painful:**
-- FileMaker's built-in Let's Encrypt uses HTTP validation, requiring internet exposure
-- The process is complicated with multiple scripts and config files, with issues hard to debug
-- Difficult to automate and set up with configuration management tools like Ansible

-**This solution eliminates complexity:**
-- **Single script** handles everything - no managing multiple files
-- **Parameter-driven** - all settings as command-line arguments
-- **Container-friendly** - works in Docker/LXC environments without 'snap' dependencies
-- **Drop-in solution** - run a single install then schedule directly from FileMaker

-**Inspired by [LE-dns-challenge-fms](https://github.com/wimdecorte/LE-dns-challenge-fms)** - this script builds on that excellent work but simplifies it further with a single intelligent script that handles all aspects of certificate management.

 ## Quick Install
 ```bash
 curl -fsSL https://raw.githubusercontent.com/DanSmith888/simple-certificate-manager/main/install.sh -o /tmp/install.sh && sudo bash /tmp/install.sh && rm /tmp/install.sh
 ```

+## What It Does

+A single-script solution for automating SSL certificates with Let’s Encrypt — no manual setup, no exposed web ports, no pain.
+Run the install, answer a few questions, and the script will:

+1. Verify your DNS API credentials work
+2. Obtain a valid Let’s Encrypt certificate
+3. Create a **FileMaker Server schedule** to handle automatic renewals in the future

+### Why it exists
+FileMaker’s built-in LE certificate process relies on HTTP validation, manual configuration and multiple scripts.
+This script replaces all of that with one automated workflow using DNS validation.

+### Key features
+- **One-line install** – interactive setup handles everything
+- **Automatic renewals** – managed directly by FileMaker Server’s scheduler
+- **DNS challenge only** – no need to expose ports 80/443
+- **Multi-provider support** – works with DigitalOcean, AWS Route53, and Linode
+- **Container-friendly** – runs inside Docker or LXC without `snap` dependencies
+- **Smart state management** – remembers hostname/environment and certificate fingerprint; supports hostname changes and forced renewals; automatically chooses the right action so you dont need to use certbot directly.

+Inspired by [LE-dns-challenge-fms](https://github.com/markosburg/LE-dns-challenge-fms), but rewritten as a single, intelligent script that handles the entire lifecycle — install, verify, renew.

 ## How It Works

 ### Smart Certificate Management

-The script provides a single command interface for all certificate operations:
+The script provides a single command interface for all certificate operations that can br run manually or as  FileMaker system script schuedle.

 ```bash
 ./simple-certificate-manager.sh --hostname example.com --email admin@example.com --dns-provider digitalocean --do-token token --fms-username admin --fms-password admin --live --import-cert --restart-fms